Tessellation Localized Transfer learning for nonparametric regression: Introduction

 \subsection{Organization of the paper}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:prob_and_algo} introduces the statistical framework, formalizes the local transfer learning assumption, and defines the class of admissible tessellations and transfer functions.
-This section also presents the proposed estimation procedure, including the construction of the local transfer estimators and their data-driven selection.
-The main theoretical results are stated in Section~\ref{sec:risk_bounds}.
-We establish minimax convergence rates - both upper bounds (Theorem~\ref{Thm:fixed_tessellation_rate}) and lower bounds (Theorem~\ref{Thm:transfer_lower_bound}) - as well as oracle inequalities under both well-specified and misspecified transfer scenarios.
-In addition, we study the estimation error of the transfer function in an oracle setting (Theorem~\ref{Thm:global_g_risk_fixed_y}).
-Illustrative examples are provided in Section~\ref{sec:experiments}, and concluding remarks are given in Section~\ref{sec:conclusion}.
-Proofs of the main results are deferred to Appendices~\ref{app:proof_upper_bound}, \ref{app:proof_lower_bound}, and \ref{app:proof_transfer_function_bound}, while additional technical arguments and auxiliary results are collected in the Appendices \ref{app:preliminaries} and \ref{app:technical_results}.
+Section~\ref{sec:prob_and_algo} introduces the statistical framework, formalizes the local linear transfer assumption, and describes the proposed estimation procedure.
+In particular, we define the class of admissible tessellations, specify the transfer models, and detail the corresponding data-driven selection strategy.
+Section~\ref{sec:risk_bounds} contains the main theoretical results.
+We establish matching minimax upper and lower bounds for target regression estimation within the local linear transfer model, given in Theorems~\ref{Thm:fixed_tessellation_rate} and \ref{Thm:transfer_lower_bound}.
+We further derive oracle inequalities covering both well-specified and misspecified regimes.
+In the compositional setting, we further derive oracle risk bounds both for the estimation of the target regression function (Theorem~\ref{Thm:global_g_risk_fixed_y}) and for the transfer function itself (Theorem~\ref{Thm:compositional_rate_oracle}).
+Section~\ref{sec:experiments} presents illustrative examples, and Section~\ref{sec:conclusion} concludes.
+Proofs are deferred to the supplementary material in Appendix Section.